junghoon-vans/varst/docs/source/index.rst

 var ➡️ reStructuredText
 =======================

-Replace substitutions in rst files with variables.
+Replace substitutions in rst file with variables.

 Quickstart
 ==========